 Platinum is already silver-white in its natural state.
 However, most platinum jewelry is made from alloys of platinum and other white metals – usually iridium, ruthenium, or cobalt.

 This is because, like pure gold, pure platinum is a soft metal.
-Alloys make for more durable metals and more practical products.
+Alloys make for more durable metals and more practical jewelry.

 See also: What is White Gold?
 The Only Guide You Need